berktutu/playwright-saucedemo-ui-tests/docs/test-scenarios.md

 ### TS-12: Item listing / sorting functionality

-- Verify that users can sort items on the poduct catalog page according to relevant criterias.
+- Verify that users can sort items on the poduct catalog page correctly according to relevant criterias.

 ### TS-13: View content of the item on the item page